LaviSchlyter/Distributed-Intelligent-Sytems/READ_ME.txt

    z

 Because we are updating using the GPS but we want it in the relative to robot frame, we shift the GPS using the initial position of the robot stored in _pose_origin = {x, y, heading};
-You may note that throughout the worlds these are hard coded and must be changed if needed.
+You may note that throughout the worlds these are hard coded and must be changed if needed (expect when the supervisor is present such as in PSO) where the start positions are shifted on the y-axis and these new start positions are sent to the controller.
-Note: Because updating the heading with GPS is not optimal as discussed in the report; the _pose.heading is not used in the updating step (refer to kalman.c)
+Note: Because updating the heading with GPS is not optimal as discussed in the report; the _pose.heading is not used in the updating step (refer to kalman.c, where the z vector representing the update vector, the third component (for the wheel encoder) keeps its own heading.

-## Calibrate accelerometer
-In order to calibrate the accelerometer, that is to compute its bias, please follow the following instructions:
-1) Set the TIME_INIT_ACC = 120 at line 43
-2) Set the VERBOSE_CALIBRATION to "true" at line 46
-3) Change the trajectory at line 193 to 3 (It will keep the robot into position) and comment the other ones.
-4) A message will be printed with the mean accelerations in all directions which are then hardcoded from line 136-140
+**odometry.c**
+Use the accelerometer and wheel encoder in order to compute the position of the robots.
+The heading for accelerometer is not computed and uses the wheel encoders instead.

+**kalman.c**
+Updating both odometry measures by using the shifted GPS (_pose vector) every second

-## Adding files to Makefile
+## Adding kalman and odometry to Makefile
-In order to use the odometry and the kalman in controllers, they must be added with the relative path to the Makefile in the C_SOURCES. eg. C_SOURCES= ../localization_controller/odometry.c ../localization_controller/kalman.c obstacle_leader.c
+In order to use the odometry and the kalman in controllers, they must be added with the relative path to the Makefile in the C_SOURCES.
+(eg. C_SOURCES= ../localization_controller/odometry.c ../localization_controller/kalman.c obstacle_leader.c)

 ------------------------------- FLOCKING CONTROLLER ----------------------------------
 In the "robot_flock.c" you find the controller which pushes the robot to flock together in no particular order/formation The flock size is set to 5 and the various thresholds for the rules discussed in the report may be changed between line 41 and 54